 Suicide Prevention Trainings

 If you want to learn more about suicide prevention, mental health, how to ask a friend if they are thinking about suicide, and what to do in a crisis, attend a suicide prevention training.
 There are many different programs for youth, family members, and community members, and many are offered to Howard County residents for free!
-Click here to learn about the different courses and where they are offered.
+For more information, visit Grassroots Crisis Intervention Center’s Trainings webpage.